erusseil/HPTLC_extractor/README.md

 This small python package has been made to enable the conversion from HTPLC image to csv files, with the aim of creating standardize databases.

 The tool was developped Python 3.8.
 It requires python to be install on your machine.
-Form the terminal, you can install the required packages by moving to the location of the hptlc package and running the following command:
+Form the terminal, you can install the required packages by moving to the location of the HTPLC package and running the following command:

 ```sh
 pip install -r requirements.txt
 ```

-Then, you can fill the config.py file with the information from your experiment and save the changes.
+Then, you can fill the '''config.py''' file with the information from your experiment and save the changes.
 This is the only file that you should need to modify.
 Once everything is setup you can run the tool.

 On your terminal you can execute: